jeid64/dcos-docker/dcos-dad/README.md

 Git checkout onto your DCOS Master.
 Edit script.sh
 Put in the DCOS master private ip into the variables for script.sh.
 Then put in the cryptoid for the root cluster.
+Configure a vhost for the cluster.
 Download dcos_generate_config.ee.sh and put it in the same folder as script.sh Run script.sh
-It will add 3 apps to your root DC/OS cluster. master,slave, and haproxy-masters.
+It will add 2 apps to your DC/OS clusters, dcos-dad-masters and dcos-dad-slaves.
+I would install MLB from universe, which will then give you access to the UI once it's up.

-MLB+Vhost is broken at the moment, so we add an app called haproxy-masters that just proxies the DAD masters on some random port from a public agent.

 # How do I get into one of the containers?